reheated/ph/README.md

 ```typescript
 pixelationLayer.draw();
 ```
-During both preloading and the main game loop, make sure any calls to `PH.resizeCanvasToSizeOnScreen` are applied to `outGameCanvas`, not `mainGameCanvas`.
+During both preloading and the main game loop, call `pixelationLayer.update` to make sure the on-screen canvas has an appropriate image buffer size.
 You can access the mouse position (in pixel coordinates) with `pixelationLayer.mousePos`.

 Alternatively, after creating the `pixelationLayer` you can add it at the top of a LayerManager.
-This will take care of setting up the event listener, and making the draw call.
+This will take care of setting up the event listener, updating the image buffer dimensions and making the draw call.

 </p></details>